1. What medical services are available to my child while he/she is in the United States?

 2. How are host families chosen and screened?

-School fees are due to be paid in full prior to the student’s arrival in the United States.
+F-1 student school fees are due to be paid in full prior to the student’s arrival in the United States.
 School fees should be paid directly to the Niskayuna School District Treasurer.

 4. How much spending money should my child have per month?